Aras14HD/Konemo/Texts/ngeknubetamo_bepa.md

 That is agreed upon by most.

-BS they-PLU1 be SUB-PLU1-AKK statement-SING statement-ACT thing-SING and good-SUBNRM again-thing-SING-INST BE BE
+BS they-PLU1 be BS SUB-PLU1-AKK statement-SING statement-ACT thing-SING and good-SUBNRM again-thing-SING-INST BE BE

 they are, when a statement says thing and bad other-thing

 They are statements, that mean both one thing and another bad thing.

-BS that-SING-INST they-PLU1 statement-yes-statement-ACT they-PLU1-AKK SUB-SING-ABL-SIM see-SUBNRM-ACT they-SING-INST again-they-PLU1 and thing-ABL-PREV-ACT good-SUBNRM-statement-PLU1-AKK BE BE
+BS that-SING-INST they-PLU1 statement-yes-statement-ACT they-PLU1-AKK BS SUB-SING-ABL-SIM see-SUBNRM-ACT they-SING-INST again-they-PLU1 and thing-ABL-PREV-ACT good-SUBNRM-statement-PLU1-AKK BE BE

 through that they say-yes-say to them, while hide it to other them and prevent bad-say